Scholarships for Accounting Students

 NABA National Scholarship

-• Requirements: The National Association of Black Accountants awards multiple scholarships annually.
-Applicants must be active NABA student members enrolled in accredited two-year or four-year institutions.
+- Requirements: The NABA Foundation awards over 150 scholarships annually.
+Applicants must be U.S. citizens or permanent residents and active NABA student members enrolled full-time in accredited two-year or four-year U.S. institutions.
 In addition to an online application, applicants submit a transcript and a short response essay.

 NSA Scholarship

-• Requirements: Offered by the National Society of Accountants (NSA), this award supports undergraduate accounting majors at accredited two-year or four-year institutions.
+- Requirements: Offered by the National Society of Accountants (NSA), this award supports undergraduate and graduate accounting majors at accredited two-year or four-year institutions.
 Applicants need a minimum 3.0 GPA.
 The selection committee considers academic achievements, leadership and community involvement, and work experience.

 OLA Scholarships

-• Requirements: The Organization of Latino Actuaries supports Latino/a students considering the actuarial profession.
-The scholarship committee considers applicants based on their academic performance, leadership experience, work experience, and commitment to pursuing actuary careers.
+- Requirements: The Organization of Latino Actuaries supports Latino/a students considering the actuarial profession.
+The scholarship committee considers applicants based on their academic performance, commitment to pursuing the actuarial profession, exam progress, work experience, and leadership experience.

 Prospanica Scholarships